aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/audio-and-video-extraction/extract-audio-from-hyperlink/_index.md

 ### 1. Aspose.Slides for .NET Library

 You need to have the Aspose.Slides for .NET library installed in your development environment.
-If you haven't already, you can download it from the official website at [Aspose.Slides for .NET Documentation](https://reference.aspose.com/slides/net/).
+If you haven't already, you can download it from the website at [Aspose.Slides for .NET Documentation](https://reference.aspose.com/slides/net/).

 ### 2. PowerPoint Presentation with Audio Hyperlinks